 1. National Brand Stores – If you want to hit all your big chain stores (Old Navy, Dick’s, JCPenney and much more), this is the place to be.

-2. Restaurants – There are plenty of places to get grub to fuel your holiday shopping, whether you want more of a fine dining atmosphere (Stone Creek Dining Company, Claddagh Irish Pub), a fun-filled atmosphere for the family (The Stacked Pickle, Hot Box Pizza) or something in between (BRU Burger Bar).
+2. Restaurants – There are plenty of places to get grub to fuel your holiday shopping, whether you want more of a fine dining atmosphere (Stone Creek Dining Company, Claddagh Irish Pub), a fun-filled atmosphere for the family (Hot Box Pizza) or something in between (Green District, BRU Burger Bar).

 3. Entertainment – Need a real break?
 Kick back and catch a movie at the movie theater right in the middle of Perry Crossing.
 Also check our website for community events, such as meeting Santa Claus during the holidays.